addworking/laravel-models/readme.md

 ## Installation

-Simply add the package to your `composer.json` and run `composer update`.
+You can install the package via composer:

 ```
-"addworking/laravel-models": "1.*"
+composer require addworking/laravel-models
 ```

 ## Configuration